-Ukraine's population of about 43.3 million is declining due to historically low birth rates (see p.
-4 of Sex and Gender), emigration prompted by war with Russia, and a stagnant economy (see p.
-2 of Economics and Resources).
+Ukraine's population of about 35.7 million is declining due to historically low birth rates (see Sex and Gender), emigration prompted by war with Russia, and a stagnant economy (see Economics and Resources).
 About 70% of the population lives in urban areas, concentrating primarily in and around the capital city of Kyiv, the eastern city of Kharkiv, and the Black Sea port of Odesa.